Phoenix Queens of the Nation Co-Founder

 Queen Benu continued to organize on campus in her position within ClassAction Student Group, had a very successful first year with the women of the Phoenix Queens Chapter and assisted the Universal Zulu Nation’s World Council President and mentor, Zulu Queen Kenya, as a project coordinator.
 All the while, Benu handled her undergraduate studies, while also attending the CUNY Graduate Center as a Pipeline Fellow, where she produced her thesis project – Hip-Hop Pedagogy: The Universal Zulu Nation & Social Reformation through the New Philosophy of Afrikan Redemption.
 She successfully completed the program in May of 2015 and earned her undergraduate degree that September.

 In September 2015, Queen Benu enrolled in the CUNY Graduate Center’s MALS Program, but decided to go on sabbatical after her first semester.
 While on sabbatical Queen Benu relocated to Newport News, Virginia, having joined the AmeriCorps VISTA program.
 For her VISTA assignment Benu worked with Boys & Girls Clubs of the Virginia Peninsula (BGCVP) in the areas of Teen Programming, Gang Prevention and Resource Development.
-Queen Benu is now currently working with BGCVP as their Grants Directors and, is also conducting her research in African Philosophical Thought, Hip-Hop Pedagogy, Community Education and Child & Youth Development.
+Queen Benu Following her VISTA assignment, Queen Benu was hired by BGCVP as the Program Director for their Lassiter Courts Club Unit and would go on to work as their Greater Hampton Roads Club Unit, both located in the city of Newport News.
+In June of 2019 she began working with BGCVP as their Grants Directors, a position she held until January 2021.
+At this time Queen Benu is conducting her research in African Philosophical Thought, Hip-Hop Pedagogy, Community Education and Child & Youth Development.
 Upon completion of her research, Benu plans on returning to graduate school – this time working on her PhD in Urban Education with a focus on the Social Philosophy of Education.